chuckleplant/blog/_posts/2018-12-11-spirited-painting.md

 > To Jennifer, with love.

-I painted a scene from Spirited Away in a small canvas.
 This image appears within a long scene in which Chihiro takes a train.
 The scene gives the viewer a break and portrays the protagonist's journey from childhood to adulthood.

 This shot appears for just a few seconds.
-It's a beautifully composed image that instantly takes us in and leaves us wondering.
+It's a beautifully composed image that instantly takes you in and leaves you wondering.

 A small cozy house in a lonely island.
 In the foreground we see a very welcoming scene, while in the back some dark clouds are creeping in.
 In the horizon, darkness and light meet separated by a very thin line.